burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 21. **Coarsening Recursion.** The idea of coarsening recursion is to increase the size of the base case and handle it with more efficient code that avoids function-call overhead.

+22. **Bit Tricks.** The `min` and `max` functions executed during conditions `if/else` can sometimes be expressed in bits and logical operations.
+If you are eliminating the not necessary `if/else` statement is useful for low-level details of how the CPU actually works (namely pipelining).
+Sometimes the compiler does not perform such optimizations, and you must do it by hand.
+Materials about bit tricks are presented in [13], [14].

 # Acknowledgements